zenml-io/zenml/docs/book/guides/low-level-api/chapter-6.md

 ## Inspect

-Even if our data originally lives in BigQuery, we have now downloaded it and versioned locally as we ran this pipeline.
+Even if our data originally lives in an external API, we have now downloaded it and versioned locally as we ran this pipeline.
 So we can fetch it and inspect it:

 ```python
 from zenml.core.repo import Repository